Mobile menu toggle

 “No password.
 No payment.
 No lock.
 No key,” Apple’s lawyers wrote.
 They argued YouTube’s anti-scraping tools govern the use of a video, not access to it — and the DMCA provision the plaintiff is suing under only covers the latter.

 It’s a sharp legal distinction, and a real one.
 Apple is essentially saying that streaming a public YouTube video isn’t a break-in, no matter how many videos are grabbed.
 The company is also asking the judge to toss the case entirely, and with prejudice.
-This means the plaintiffs won’t ever get a do-over.
+This would mean the plaintiffs would never get a do-over.

 This isn’t Apple’s first time

 This isn’t Apple’s first encounter with copyright infringement over AI, and it likely won’t be the last.
-It is also preparing to defend its App Store rules in the Supreme Court against its fight with Epic Games.
-Then there’s the UK class-action lawsuit over iCloud pricing.
+It is also preparing to defend its App Store rules when the Supreme Court takes up Apple’s long legal fight with Epic Games.
+Then there’s the U.K. class-action lawsuit over iCloud pricing.

 For almost all major tech companies racing to build smarter assistants, AI training data has become a legal minefield.
 Siri’s overhaul is also part of that race.